koji-to/OEdii/README.md

 It combines prodNA (by missForest package) and Multiple Imputation Techniques (Mice and missForest in this version) to delete outlier cases.

-See help text (TBD) to know more information and procedure of outlier deletion.
+See help text (in the making) to know more information and procedure of outlier deletion.
 In this version, dataset must be constructed by ONLY numeric veriables.

 ## Installation